inappstory/android-sdk/docs/InAppStoryManager.md

     BUTTON, // button from stories reader
     SWIPE, // "swipe up" item in stories reader
     GAME, // button from game reader
-    DEEPLINK // stories with deeplink in storiesList
+    DEEPLINK, // stories with deeplink in storiesList }
-}
 ```